Back to all posts

 So, what’s the magic number?
 While it varies for everyone, research offers a solid starting point.
 To achieve the best and most durable relief from neck pain, studies suggest that therapeutic massages should be done regularly, such as twice a month.
 This frequency seems to hit the sweet spot for breaking the pain cycle and allowing your muscles to fully recover and retrain.
 For many of our clients, scheduling a massage every two to three weeks provides consistent relief and helps manage the tension that builds from daily life.
 A consistent schedule helps your therapist track your progress and adjust your treatment for the best results.

-A Plan for Acute vs. Chronic Neck Pain
+How Often to Go for Acute vs. Chronic Pain

 Your treatment plan will look different depending on whether your neck pain is acute or chronic.
 Acute pain, like from sleeping in an odd position, might only require one or two sessions spaced closely together to resolve.
 Chronic pain, which lasts for months or even years, requires a more structured approach.
 Research shows that people who received massages twice a month reported the lowest pain levels.
 In contrast, those who only got a massage once a month experienced higher pain.
 This tells us that for persistent issues, more frequent deep tissue massage is more effective at keeping chronic pain under control.